 top of page

-Our main event of the year is now concluded with the SPIFFS 47th Annual International Folk Fair in Albert Whitted Park on October 20-22 now behind us.
+the 47th and 48th Folk Fairs took place in Albert Whitted Park in 2022 and 2023, and the 49th and 50th were in the Engand Brothers Park in Pinellas Park.
 The Scottish tent did a brisk business with the stamping of passports on the two school days.
-Students were asked to find out the answers to two questions to be included in their passports.
-Since the theme of this year’s Folk Fair was “unity”, they learned that the Scottish Gaelic word was “Aonachd”.
-They also learned that in Scotland, 98.6% of the population speaks English, 30.1% speak Scots, and only 1.1% speak Scottish Gaelic.
+Each year students were asked to find out the answers to two questions to be included in their passports.
+They learned a few "Scottish" words, and also learned that in Scotland, 98.6% of the population speaks English, 30.1% speak Scots, and only 1.1% speak Scottish Gaelic.
 On posters in the tent there were examples of words and phrases in the Scots language and Scottish Gaelic.

 Entertainment